stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-/

 RRtype
-: The type of generalized NOTIFY that this NOTIFY RR defines the desired target address for.
+: The type of generalized NOTIFY that this DSYNC RR defines the desired target address for.
 For now, only CDS and CSYNC are supported values.

 Scheme
 : The scheme for locating the desired notification address.
 The range is 0-255.
-This is a 16 bit unsigned integer in network byte order.
+This is an 8 bit unsigned integer.
 The value 0 is an error.
 The value 1 is described in this document and all other values are currently unspecified.

 Port
 : The port on the target host of the notification service.
 The